seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **TITUS ANDRONICUS**
 If there were reason for these miseries,
 Then into limits could I bind my woes:
-When heaven doth weep, doth not the earth o’erflow?
+When heaven doth weep, doth not the earth o'erflow?
 If the winds rage, doth not the sea wax mad,
 Threatening the welkin with his big-swoln face?
 And wilt thou have a reason for this coil?